HTML Introduction

 4. Enhancing Elements with Attributes

-Attributes provide extra information about an element.
+Attributes provide extra information about an HTML element.
 They always live inside the opening tag and usually look like name="value".

 Example: <a href="https://www.google.com">Visit Google</a>